UNCG-DAISY/BeachRover/docs/Assembly.md

 ---
 sidebar_position: 2
+id: Assembly
+title: Assembly of the Rover
+sidebar_label: Assembly
 ---

 # Assembly
 The Rover will consist of two main parts, the **RC Car/Chassis** and the **Pi, Navio2,** and **Sensors**.
 We will set these parts up separately then